ewanc26/mastodon-markov/README.md

 # Mastodon Markov Bot

 This Python script generates Markov chain text based on the posts of a Mastodon account and posts them to another Mastodon account.
-It also periodically updates its dataset and posts a new status at random intervals.
+It also periodically updates its dataset and posts a new status.

 ## Setup